barryclark/jekyll-now/_posts/2019-06-26-visual-numpy.md

 ### Dot Product

 A key distinction to make with arithmetic is the case of [matrix multiplication](https://www.mathsisfun.com/algebra/matrix-multiplying.html) using the dot product.
-NumPy gives ever matrix a `dot()` method we can use to carry-out dot product operations with other matrices:
+NumPy gives every matrix a `dot()` method we can use to carry-out dot product operations with other matrices:

 <div class="img-div-any-width" markdown="0">
   <image src="/images/numpy/numpy-matrix-dot-product-1.png"/>